 Guest Editors: Kris Rutten, Dries Vrijders, and Ronald Soetaert, Ghent University

 David Blakesley is the Campbell Chair in Technical Communication and Professor of English at Clemson University.
-His books on Burke include The Elements of Dramatism (2002) and (with Julie Whitaker), Late Poems 1968–1993 by Kenneth Burke.
+His books about or drawing from Burke include The Elements of Dramatism (2002), Late Poems 1968–1993 by Kenneth Burke ((with Julie Whitaker), and The Terministic Screen: Rhetorical Perspectives on Film (SIU Press, 2007).
 He received the Distinguished Service Award from the KB Society in 2005.